 5. Get the word out

 There are some services out which can handle press release distribution for you such as PRWeb or MarketWired.
-Just write your press release and send if out.
-There are even mobile specific agencies such as AppShout which can help you contact a massive number of blogs and publications.
+Just write your press release and send it out.
+There are even mobile-specific agencies such as AppShout, which can help you contact a massive number of blogs and publications.

 Even if you use these services, I would advise you to personally contact medium-sized blogs for reviews.
 Usually these guys are eager to see new apps, and because they aren’t that big, you won’t become yesterday’s news too fast.
 That will mean more traffic.